The Taj Story: Reception

 The Taj Story generally received negative reviews from the critics.

-Komal Nahta of Film Information described The Taj Story as “a thought-provoking film and entertaining.”
-Lachmi Deb Roy of Firstpost gave the film 2 out of 5 stars, calling it “overstretch,” and wrote, “The story had all it needed to make for a good film, but weak script and bad execution massacred it all.”
-Ritika Srivastav of India Today awarded it 2.5 stars, writing, “The accents are genuinely impressive, and there are flashes of clever use of AI-generated visuals.
-But none of it compensates for the film’s glaring weaknesses: the lazy writing, the filler female characters, and the total lack of focus.”
+Lachmi Deb Roy of Firstpost gave the film 2 out of 5 stars, calling it an "overstretch", and writing, "The story had all it needed to make for a good film, but weak script and bad execution massacred it all".
+Ritika Srivastav of India Today awarded it 2.5 stars, writing, "The accents are genuinely impressive, and there are flashes of clever use of AI-generated visuals.
+But none of it compensates for the film’s glaring weaknesses: the lazy writing, the filler female characters, and the total lack of focus".

-Shubhangi Shah, writing for The Week wrote, "The Taj Story falls flat and not just as a propaganda film, because I can dare even the firm rightwing supporters to sit through this three-hour-long film, which can be a test for both your patience as well as intellect."
+Shubhangi Shah, writing for The Week wrote, "The Taj Story falls flat and not just as a propaganda film, because I can dare even the firm rightwing supporters to sit through this three-hour-long film, which can be a test for both your patience as well as intellect".
 Saibal Chatterjee, writing for NDTV, rated the movie at 2/5 and concluded, "The Taj Story is a throw of dice that is all over the place.
-Even Paresh Rawal cannot save it."
+Even Paresh Rawal cannot save it".

-Alaka Sahani of The Indian Express rated it 1.5/5 stars and said that "The Taj Story merely stirs the pot, blending fact and fiction to serve an agenda far removed from historical inquiry."
+Alaka Sahani of The Indian Express rated it 1.5/5 stars and said that "At 165 minutes, The Taj Story trudges on without offering any real answers to the questions it raises.
+Instead, it merely stirs the pot, blending fact and fiction to serve an agenda far removed from historical inquiry".

 Devesh Sharma of Filmfare gave 2 stars out of 5 and said that "The Taj Story endorses the belief that the Taj Mahal is a Hindu structure.
-The film pretends neutrality while continuously feeding an ideological hunger."
+The film pretends neutrality while continuously feeding an ideological hunger".

-Shilajit Mitra of The Hollywood Reporter India stated that it is "A bird-brained film that treats history like claydough."
+Shilajit Mitra of The Hollywood Reporter India stated that it is "A bird-brained film that treats history like claydough", adding "And yet [...]
+The Taj Story lacks the courage of its convictions.
+The film can't decide for certain if the Taj Mahal was indeed a palace or a temple, and thus keeps both possibilities open.
+An unusually long disclaimer urges audiences to "verify facts independently", before the film hammers them over the head with its singular version of the 'truth'.
+One moment Das is quoting from the Badshah Nama, the official history of Shah Jahan's reign, and in the next moment, decrying all official accounts since c.1400 as fabricated 'propaganda'.
+The film's clinching argument rests on a Carbon-14 dating test of a piece of wood purportedly done by an American archaeologist in the late 1950s, yet it furnishes an entirely made-up name (Peter Williams) and no citations for said archaeologist".

 Shreyanka Mazumdar of News 18 rated it 2/5 stars and said that "The Taj Story is certainly designed to spark curiosity — and perhaps even challenge long-held beliefs.
-But the line between raising questions and pushing an agenda becomes blurry."
+But the line between raising questions and pushing an agenda becomes blurry".